hmcts/design-system/app/views/components/details-bar/README.md

-Use the Details Bar component to provide context to the user that they are within a particular detail view.
+Use this component to give users context of where they are within a service such as viewing a case, user or fee account.

 {{dsExample({
   name: 'details-bar',